Cheap web hosting 1

 Namecheap

 Even at this low price, Namecheap doesn’t skimp on the essentials.
-With their basic plan, you can host one website and get 20 GB of SSD storage.
+With their basic plan, you can host three websites and get 20 GB of SSD storage.
 The bandwidth is also not limited.
 Namecheap’s starter plan includes a free domain, which makes it even more attractive considering the low price.
 You’ll also benefit from solid uptime and good load speeds (see below).

 With a user satisfaction score of 8.03 in our survey, Namecheap has proven itself as a reliable choice for affordable hosting.
 Plus, it also works very well with WordPress.